sdondley/WebService-Google-Client/README.md

 - Automatic access\_token refresh (if user has refresh\_token) and saving refreshed token to storage
 - CLI tool (_goauth_) with lightweight server for easy OAuth2 authorization and getting access\_ and refresh\_ tokens

+# LIMITATIONS

+- NB this is a work in progress - use beyond the Calendar API requires some fiddling. eg. scope in the CLI tool (_goauth_) is hard coded etc.

 # SEE ALSO

 [API::Google](https://metacpan.org/pod/API::Google) - my old lib